Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-physical.rst

 The recommended method of backup (including with external drives) is to setup a :ref:`Network Folder<backup>` via your OS.
 However, you may use a powered external drive, or external drive via a powered USB 3.0 hub, connected directly to your Embassy if you prefer.

 .. warning:: If you still choose to plug into your Embassy, this drive MUST have external power, or be connected via a powered USB hub in order to prevent any data corruption due to power constraints!
+Embassy One (NASPi Geekworm case with built-in power management) and Embassy Pro users can safely ignore this warning.

 #.
 Ensure your backup drive is properly formatted.
 The recommended format at this time is ``exFAT``. **Do not** use ``fat32``.